gitter-lab/active-learning-drug-discovery/active_learning_dd/README.md

 ```

 is called with dictionary configurations of the training dataset loader, unlabeled dataset loader, machine learning model parameters, learning task name in the dataset, and the paremeters for the next batch selector (i.e. the strategy).
-It creates the corresponding python objects with the arguments given in the dictionaries.
+It creates the corresponding Python objects with the arguments given in the dictionaries.

 You can see this function in action in the runner scripts at `chtc_runners/` which make use of the configurations at `params_configs/`.
 So, this is just a helper function, and thus one can opt to write an iteration script that hard-codes the parameters and arguments.